jcervas/teaching/2023-2024/class-cmu-84-352/lecture-slides/The-Right-to-Vote.md

 > - Madison’s views were more typical of the founding fathers than were
 >   those of Jefferson or Franklin
 > - The well-to-do Elbridge Gerry of Massachusetts (whose name would be
->   immortalized in the word gerrymander), speaking at the end of the
+>   immortalized in the word **gerrymander**), speaking at the end of
->   convention, described “*Democracy*” as “*the worst…of all political
+>   the convention, described “*Democracy*” as “*the worst…of all
+>   political evils*”
->   evils*” **This conservative consensus also was expressed in the
+> - **This conservative consensus also was expressed in the Northwest
->   Northwest Ordinance of 1787 *(**an act reaffirmed by the first
+>   Ordinance of 1787\* *(an act reaffirmed by the first Congress in
->   Congress in 1789**)*, which instituted a freehold requirement in the
+>   1789)*, which instituted a freehold requirement in the territories
->   territories northwest of the Ohio River**
+>   northwest of the Ohio River**
 >   - Freehold: permanent and absolute tenure of land or property with
 >     freedom to dispose of it at will

-## Compromise
+## Compromise on Suffrage

 > - The decision made by the Constitutional Convention, however, stemmed
 >   at least as much from *practical politics* as from *ideology*.